JuliaAstro/Transits.jl/README.md

 ## Using Units

-Units from `Unitfuljl` are a drop-in substitution for numbers
+Units from `Unitful.jl` are a drop-in substitution for numbers

 ```julia
 using Unitful